lopezmontes/GenoMus/specifications.md

 Articulation can be used in two modes:

 - absolute articulation: The duration of the sound is measured in seconds, and is independent of tempo and chord duration.
 The **durationF** function type is used for this articulation.
-- relative articulation: the duration of the sound is a ratio of the chord's duration.
-1 means that the sound will last the whole duration, .5 is the half of the chord duration, and so on.
+- relative articulation: the duration of the sound is a ratio of the chord duration.
+1 means that the sound will last the whole duration, 0.5 is the half of the chord duration, and so on.
 For this proportional articulation the function type **articulationF** must be employed.

 - **articulationF** (a)